stevenrbrill/icmeRefresherComputing2018/miscellaneous.md

 ## Mendeley
 https://www.mendeley.com/

 Menedeley is a reference management tool.
 It allows you to document the papers you have downloaded, organize them, generate citations, and it will even suggest related papers that you might be interested in.
-I find it much easier than trying to organize all the pdfs into different folder and to remmeber what papers I want to cite where.
+I find it much easier than trying to organize all the pdfs into different folder and to remember what papers I want to cite where.

 ## Jupyter Notebooks
 http://jupyter.org/